Skip to product information

 An epic quest hurls marshal and unicorn across the endless desert in pursuit of the dark rider Dharma Kold and his unicorn of a different color, where they must battle their way back toward The Realm to uncover the truth...and mayhap save the worlds that hang in the balance.

-From the creators of Yesterday’s Gone (Platt) and Fat Vampire (Truant) comes this reinvention of both the western genre and unicorn lore.
-Written for children and teens — but complex and awesome enough for adult readers — Unicorn Western is “Harry Potter without wizards but with gunslings, talking unicorns, epic fights, and more turkey pie.”
+From the creators of Fat Vampire (Truant) and Yesterday’s Gone (Platt) comes this reinvention of both the western genre and unicorn lore.
+Like Harry Potter, Unicorn Western is safe for kids and teens, but complex and awesome enough for adult readers.

 The series has almost 1000 reviews on Amazon, with a 4.6-star average for the Full Saga.